Clinton slams Trump for commenting on Fed policies

 Clinton, a former U.S. senator from New York and secretary of state, also said that daughter Chelsea Clinton's involvement in the Clinton Foundation charity will be decided after the Nov.
 8 election.

+"These issues will be decided after the election.
+And we will decide the appropriate way forward," she said.

-Earlier, she told ABC News that her husband, former President Bill Clinton, should not have to step down before the election from his position at the Clinton Foundation.
+Earlier, she told ABC News that her husband, former President Bill Clinton, should not have to step down before the election from his position at the foundation.

 "I don't think there are conflicts of interest," Clinton said in the ABC interview.
 "I know that that's what has been alleged and never proven.
 But nevertheless, I take it seriously."